 Dr. Pardo serves as Open NY Adviser to New York State's Governor Andrew Cuomo and was recently appointed International Advisor to the E-Government Committee for the China Information Association; she is also President of the Digital Government Society, a global multi-disciplinary organization of scholars and practitioners interested in the development and impacts of digital government.
 Dr. Pardo serves on a number of national and international advisory and editorial boards, including Government Information Quarterly, the leading journal in the field of digital government, the U.S. Government Accountability Office Executive Council on Information, Management, and Technology, and the Data Center for Applied Research in Social Sciences at Centro de Investigacion y Docencia Economicas (CIDE) in Mexico City.
 She is also a Senior Adviser to the Informatization Research Institution, State Information Center in China and is a member of the Board of Champions Working Group for the NYS STEAM Girls Collaborative.

 Working in collaboration with colleagues from around the world and across sectors and disciplines, Dr. Pardo has published over 120 articles, research reports, practice guides, book chapters and case studies.
-She has received numerous awards for her work including best journal and conference paper awards for her published work, Rockefeller College's Distinguished Service Award, and the University at Albany's Excellence in Teaching Award.
+She has received numerous awards for her work including best journal and conference paper awards for her published work and the University at Albany's Excellence in Teaching Award.